john-clark/devops/README.md

 ## How to use this?

 1. Developers local .ssh setup with key in GitHub.
+    > *TODO* mirror ssh key to vm
-2. Clone this repository
+2. Clone this repository or download/extract this repo
 3. Run the ``install.ps1`` to setup
    * workstation prerequisites
    * vagrant vm prerequisites